kondasoft/ks-bootshop/README.md

 All bootstrap related styles and variables are in `src/bootstrap.scss` file.
 Assuming that you already know how to work with [Bootstrap variables](https://getbootstrap.com/docs/5.1/customize/overview/), feel free to modify this file, especially the color variables in the top of the file.

-After that install all the needed npm packages which are already defined in the `packages.json` file `npm install`
+After that, install all the needed npm packages that are already defined in the `packages.json` file `npm install`

-Now, you can compile Bootstrap styles that you have just modified using with the following command `npm run bs-css` or `npm run watch` to continuously watch for changes
+Now, you can compile the `bootstrap.scss` file that you have just modified using with the following command:
+`npm run bs-css` or `npm run watch` (to continuously watch for changes)

 To deploy your changes on your Shopify store run the following Theme Kit command:
 `theme deploy` or: `theme watch`